 How should I heat my conservatory?

-You have several options for conservatory heating, but some are more complex than others.
-When considering building regulations, the most important thing to bear in mind is that a conservatory is only exempt from regular heat loss regulations if its heating system is isolated from the rest of the house and can be controlled separately.
+You have several options when it comes to heating your conservatory, but some are more complex than others.
+The most important thing to bear in mind is that a conservatory is only exempt from regular heat loss regulations if its heating system is isolated from the rest of the house and can be controlled separately.

 - Electric heaters.
 Heaters that plug into the mains and switch on and off on their own are the simplest option.
 Simply acquire one and plug it in.
 However, these heaters are not known for their efficiency.

 - Underfloor Heating.
 Most people like a casual floor finish such as ceramic, wood or laminate, meaning that there are a range of underfloor heating systems that can provide adequate heating whilst complying with the isolation rules.